fata13rorr/RTSPCamViewer/README.md

 • This project came about to solve a problem for a friend who owns a bar, the security cam NVRs monitors only show tha channels currently being recorded by that NVR.
 You cant add feeds to any other zone you need eyes on.
-In order to get around this I suggested we stream the RTSP feeds that the NVR is capable of serving for each channel and stream them to a Raspberry pi or other SBC/Minicomp with a monitor attached.
+In order to get around this I suggested we use the RTSP feeds that many NVRs are capable of putting out, grab one for each needed channel, and stream them to a Raspberry pi or other SBC/Minicomp with a monitor attached.

 •This litle script allows you to do that.